mrmukto/Movie_Catalog/README.md

 # Movie catalog

-An Movies App Using TMDb API
+A Movies App Using TMDb API

 ## Project Specifications
 The Movie Database (TMDb) is a community built movie and TV database.
 Their database contains a lot of movies, tv shows, artists